-All 24 finalists for UEFA EURO 2020 will come from European Qualifiers; 20 will earn their places via conventional groups and the four remaining teams come through a changed play-off system.
+Twenty finalists will earn their places via conventional groups with four coming through a changed play-off system.

 Article top media content

-- None of the 13 UEFA EURO 2020 host countries qualify automatically
+- None of the 12 EURO 2020 hosts qualify automatically

-- Qualifying group stage: ten groups, top two from each qualify (20 places)
+- Qualifying group stage: top two from ten groups qualify

 Qualifying group stage (20 teams qualify)

-The 55 teams will be split into ten groups of five or six.
-Four of the five groups of five will contain one team that has qualified for the UEFA Nations League finals (to be played June 2019).
+The 55 teams were split into ten groups of five or six.
+Four of the five groups of five contain one team that has qualified for the UEFA Nations League finals (to be played June 2019).
 The top two from each group will qualify for the final tournament, determining the first 20 places.